nasaharvest/galileo/README.md

 masked_output = construct_galileo_input(s2=s2, normalize=normalize)
 ```

-If you want to see Galileo being used on real data, we also have a [notebook](visualizing_embeddings.ipynb) which generates embeddings for a real training tif file:
+If you want to see Galileo being used on real data, we also have a [marimo app](visualizing_embeddings.py) which generates embeddings for a real training tif file:

 <img src="diagrams/model_outputs.png" alt="Galileo model outputs" height="300px"/>